Skip to main content

 Best practices

 Start with restrictive defaults.
-Set team access to “Use” or “None” for sensitive agents, then grant higher access to specific users who need it.
-Use groups for scale.
-If you have many agents or multiple teams, groups make access management much simpler than per-agent user rules.
-Review access after team changes.
+Set workspace access to “Use” or “None” for sensitive agents, then grant higher access to specific users who need it.
+Use teams for scale.
+If you have many agents or multiple departments, teams make access management much simpler than per-agent user rules.
+Review access after membership changes.
 When someone leaves or changes roles, audit their access to ensure it’s still appropriate.
 Keep at least one admin.
 The platform prevents you from removing all admin access from an agent—every agent needs at least one administrator.

 FAQ